Pages

 bear which had made a hole in the roof of the storm shed.
 In two different places he found where a female bear had given birth to cubs.
 Saw a few bear and fox tracks, also several snow buntings."

-About the middle of May the weather had become so perisistently warm that the winter camp was [anbenable] any longer.
+About the middle of May the weather had become so perisistently warm that the winter camp was untenable any longer.
 It was leaking and the surroundings had become soggy.
 On May 18th they pitched a tent about a hundred yards away and moved to it.
 Such a camp as they had lived in is suitable only for extremely cold weather.
 It was a great relief to get into tents.

 From this time on the spring and summer was enlivened by the presence of great numbers of birds of various sorts.
 Seals, too, were basking on top of the ice in every direction from camp nearly every day, and the party now began to practice what the Eskimos call the "crawling method" of hunting.
-This method is simple in theory xxx but a little difficult in practice and required unlimited patience.
-Patience, indeed, is so important that it is the chief characteristic and, therefore, the probable explanation of why Maurer very quickly developed into an excellent hunter and remained the best of the four at sealing, although there seems to have been little difference in the hunting of the four polar bears.
+This method is simple in theory and but a little difficult in practice and requires unlimited patience.
+Patience, indeed, is so important that it is the chief characteristic and, therefore, the probable explanation of why Maurer very quickly developed into an excellent hunter and remained the best of the four at sealing, although there seems to have been little difference in the hunting of the four of polar bears.

-Essentially the crawling method of seals depends on the assumption that you must get within range of a basking seal without his seeing.
+Essentially the crawling method of seals depends on the assumption that you must get within range of a basking seal without his seeing

 stefansson-wrangel-09-25-006-029